mediocreatmybest/esp32/projects/climate-at-home/README.md

 - **Look at manufacturer-specific settings inside the example or look at additional examples.**
   - The maintained example at `examples/athom-mitsubishi.yaml` is currently configured for Mitsubishi devices _(as that is what I have)_.
   - Options such as `set_fan_mode` and the ESPHome property `supports_fan_only:` are Mitsubishi-specific in this example.
 The property receives its value from the shared `climate_supports_fan_only` capability substitution.
-  - We should add device specific examples.
+  - We should add more useful device specific examples.

 - **Anything elsE?.**
   - Feel free to make any suggestions, improvements, or pull requests, etc.